unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/direct-blockchain-calls/resolve-zil-without-libraries.md

 ---
-title: Resolve .zil With Direct Blockchain Calls | UD Developer Portal
+title: Resolve .zil With Direct Blockchain Calls Guide | UD Developer Portal
 description: This page reviews the process for resolving .zil domain names with direct blockchain calls.
 ---

-# Resolve .zil With Direct Blockchain Calls
+# Resolve .zil With Direct Blockchain Calls Guide

 In this tutorial, we’ll build a simple app to resolve `.zil` domains — to read the information the domain holds.